DillonKyleDev/FlatEngine/README.md

 ### Sprite

-Sprites are the visual representation of GameObjects in the scene.
-Currently only PNG is supported.
-Sprites have the followiing properties
+Sprites are the visual representation of GameObjects in the Scenes.
+Sprites have the following properties

 | Property        | Description |
 |:--------------------|:---------------|